-Discover Jongmyo Shrine in Seoul, a UNESCO site where ancient rituals honor Joseon Dynasty royalty, surrounded by serene gardens and vibrant cultural attractions nearby.
-In the heart of Seoul, Jongmyo Shrine stands as a powerful symbol of Korea’s vibrant cultural history.
-Established in 1395 by King Taejo, this shrine served as a central place of reverence for the kings and queens of the Joseon Dynasty.
-Since UNESCO recognition in 1995, Jongmyo Shrine captivates visitors with traditions like Jongmyo Jaerye, the oldest complete ceremonial practice.
+Begin by exploring Jongmyo Shrine in Seoul, a UNESCO treasure, where ancient rituals gracefully honor Joseon royalty amidst serene gardens and vibrant cultural sights.
+Nestled in the heart of Seoul, this shrine proudly stands as a powerful symbol of Korea’s rich, vibrant cultural history.
+First established in 1395 by King Taejo, it initially served as a central place of deep reverence for the kings and queens of the Joseon Dynasty.
+Then, since earning UNESCO recognition in 1995, Jongmyo Shrine has consistently captivated visitors with enduring traditions, such as Jongmyo Jaerye, widely regarded as the oldest complete ceremonial practice.

 The Importance of Jongmyo Shrine

 Jongmyo Shrine is more than a stunning example of architecture.
 It is a revered site for conducting ancestral rites for the deceased monarchs of the Joseon Dynasty.
 Inside, the spirit tablets of 25 kings are kept.
 Jeongjeon is remarkable as the world’s longest single wooden building.
 Annually, on the first Sunday of May, the Jongmyo Jerye ceremony takes place.
-This event highlights Korea’s dedication to ancestor veneration through music and dance, recognized by UNESCO as Masterpieces of the Oral and Intangible Heritage of Humanity.
+This event showcases Korea’s commitment to honoring ancestors with music and dance, UNESCO-recognized as Masterpieces of Oral and Intangible Heritage.

 Nearby Attractions to Complement Your Visit